IDMNYU/Intercom-At-The-Yard/README.md

 # Intercom at The Yard
-tion for real-time voice communication between different zones at Tandon's Navy Yard facility, NYU Tandon at The Yard.
+Web application for real-time voice communication between different zones at Tandon's Navy Yard facility, NYU Tandon at The Yard.

 It is made using p5LiveMedia by @vanevery, an implementation of WebRTC and socket.io using p5.js.
 For more information on p5LiveMedia see Shawn's [github repo](https://github.com/vanevery/p5LiveMedia).